The Project I’m Working On

 On what am I working now?

-Currently, I’m trying to find a journal to submit for peer-review an article on the “Metaphysics of Language in Abhinavagupota and Sri Aurobindo.”
+Currently, I’m trying to find a journal to submit for peer-review an article on the “Nature and Origin of Language in Abhinavagupota and Sri Aurobindo.”
 Actually, the manuscript is in a preprint format on PhilPapers here.
 Those who follow me may recall how I outlined their vision of the nature of language also in a two-part series of posts here and here.
 This is closely related to another important aspect that implies a shift of paradigm not only in linguistics but in all sciences.
 For example, it sees modern speculations about the coming age of artificial general intelligence (AGI) from an entirely different perspective.
-Therefrom orginated my second manuscript seeking for publishers entitled “No Qualia?
+Therefrom originated my second manuscript seeking for publishers entitled “No Qualia?
 No Meaning (and no AGI!).”
 You can find the manuscript here.
 The kernel is that language is the translation into symbols of a cognitive process that doesn’t take place in the brain but is beyond the brain.
 If so, the natural conclusion is that an agent’s semantic understanding of a text, or of the environment and the world, can’t be achieved by an AI system if it isn’t also conscious, no matter how complicated and powerful it might be.
 No consciousness —> no semantics —> no AGI.
 Several other consequences for natural sciences are discussed as well.

 Another project on which I’m working is an essay supposed to furnish a birds-eye view of the overall vision.
 It is a manuscript of about 8-9,000 words (almost mission impossible!) entitled “An Integral Monism for Theories of Universal Consciousness.”
 I hope to find a way to get it published in a peer-reviewed journal, which I’m still looking for.
 Not an easy task because its scope is so broad that it doesn’t fit in most academic periodicals that usually are highly specialized.
 Moreover, it is hard to find an open door where these metaphysical speculations aren’t rejected outright even before the review process.